binael/FunProj-String_Analyser/README.md

-# HNG13-oneExcellent — here’s a **comprehensive `README.md`** for your FastAPI + async SQLAlchemy project that analyzes and stores string properties in PostgreSQL.

-This guide includes:
-✅ full project overview
-✅ code and process explanation
-✅ local installation (no Docker)
-✅ example API calls and responses (success & failure) ✅ `requirements.txt` section

----

-## 🧾 README.md

 ````markdown
 # 🧠 String Analysis REST API

 This project is a **FastAPI-based asynchronous REST API** that analyzes text strings and stores their computed properties in a **PostgreSQL** database.

 It demonstrates:

 - Asynchronous I/O with **FastAPI + SQLAlchemy (async)**
 - **PostgreSQL JSONB** storage
 - **Rule-based natural language filtering**